cmiles/PiSlicedDayPhotos/README.md

 	sudo dpkg-reconfigure --priority=low unattended-upgrades
 	```

-I use two csx script files: RedeployPiSlicedDayPhotos.csx to help re-deploy the program (useful for development work and updating multiple Pis) and SftpPiSlicedDayPhotosToLocalDirectory.csx to copy the photos from the Pis to a central computer.
-These are included in the repository and there are comments in the files with notes on setting up for and running these scripts.
-I run both via the [PointlessWaymarks Powershell Runner](https://github.com/cmiles/PointlessWaymarksProject/tree/main/PointlessWaymarks.PowershellRunnerGui) to make it easy to schedule, save in one location and to have the commandline arguments saved with appropriate security.

 If you've worked in years gone by with the Pi Camera and C# you might know the very useful [techyian/MMALSharp: C# wrapper to Broadcom's MMAL with an API to the Raspberry Pi camera](https://github.com/techyian/MMALSharp) - unfortunately without choosing an older version of Raspberry Pi OS that library no longer works.
 The Pi has moved on to [libcamera](https://libcamera.org/).
 I didn't find a C# wrapper for libcamera and since I didn't need to do anything other than write stills to the Pi's storage calling libcamera-still 'command line style' seemed to be the best option.

 I didn't find a single great place for libcamera-still documentation - frustrating until I figured out that (beyond 'getting started' content) running 'libcamera-still --help' was really the best single source of information.